Welwood Murray Memorial Library

 Computers should not be monopolized.
 If others are waiting to use the computers, once the original 30 minute session ends, the user should allow the next person waiting to use the computer.
 If there is no one waiting another session may be started.

 Black and white printing is available from the public computers.
-We recommend that before sending any job to print that it is viewed in print preview to determine that all pages will be printed correctly.
-It is the responsibility of the user to do this in advance, because once the print job is sent to print, each page must be paid for at a cost of $0.25 per page to print.
+We recommend before sending pages to print to use print preview to determine that pages will be printed correctly.
+Once the print job is released to print, each page must be paid for at a cost of $0.25 per page.

 WiFi and WiFi Printing FAQs